vivaria/edisonrul.ing/docs/source/cards/m/mid-shield-gardna.md

 ### Card Rulings

-●The first effect of “Mid-Shield Gardna” is an Ignition Effect.
+*   The first effect of “Mid-Shield Gardna” is an Ignition Effect.
 The second is a Trigger Effect.
 You can chain to these effects.
 You can activate “Divine Wrath” against these effects.